molson20/Azure-SOC/README.md

 ## Metrics Before Hardening / Security Controls

-The following table shows the metrics we measured in our insecure environment for 24 hours:
+The following table shows the metrics measured in my insecure environment for 24 hours:

 Start Time 2024-05-27 12:54:42